ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 ---
 tags: [Tooling, Avalanche-CLI]
-description: This page demonstrates how to setup a devnet of cloud-based validators using the Avalanche-CLI.
+description: This page demonstrates how to setup a Devnet of cloud-based validators using the Avalanche-CLI.
 pagination_label: Setup a Devnet of Cloud-Based validators using Avalanche-CLI
 sidebar_label: Setup a Devnet
 sidebar_position: 8